simonajsimona/sjs-website/content/author/admin/_index.md

 +++

 I am a PhD student at the University of Glasgow studying Sociology and Quantitative Social Science Methods.
 Using advanced multlevel models, I study structural sources of disparities in health and health care outcomes in low and middle-income countries, especially sub-Saharan Africa.
 I am also interested in the concept of emergence and how emergent properties develop in the social system.
-This means both bottom-up and top-bottom approaches to studying social phenomena are appealing to me.
-It also means I have wide ranging interests, including philosophy of social scineces, social theory, Quantitative social science, Qualitative research and Computational social science
+This means both bottom-up and top-down approaches to studying social phenomena are appealing to me.
+It also means I have wide ranging interests, from Philosophy of Science to Computational Social Science, including everything in between.